Posted in Motorcycle Accident on January 24, 2020

 Generally, motorcycle crashes are not “accidents.”
 People accidentally misplace their car keys.
 They do not accidentally turn in front of motorcyclists and cause collisions.
 In fact, such driver error causes roughly 95 percent of all motorcycle wrecks.
 If this driver error involved negligence, which is usually the case, substantial compensation might be available.

 In vehicle-on-vehicle collisions, steel cages and multiple restraint layers protect victims.
 But motorcycle riders have no such protection.
 So, they often sustain serious injuries.

-The combination of driver negligence and serious injury means a Fort Lauderdale personal injury lawyer can usually recover compensation for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering.
+The combination of driver negligence and serious injury means a Fort Lauderdale accident attorney can usually recover compensation for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering.
 Additional punitive damages might be available as well, in extreme cases.
 Call Law Offices of David I. Fuchs today at (954) 568-3636 or use our online contact form.

 Since riders are almost completely exposed to danger in these cases, motorcycle riders are twenty-eight times more likely to die in collisions than victims in enclosed four-wheel vehicles.
 Some of the most common injuries after a motorcycle accident include:

 Full compensation is usually available for these and other common motorcycle crash injuries, even if the victim had a pre-existing condition.
 A Fort Lauderdale personal injury attorney must simply prove that the crash aggravated the pre-existing condition, and not the other way around.
 This doctrine is called the eggshell skull rule.